 The Village of Oak Park will continue to collaborate with the Alliance to End Homelessness in Suburban Cook County Continuum of Care in order to address the needs of homeless individuals and families in Oak Park.
-The Village is very involved in Alliance activities.
+The Village regularly attends Continuum of Care Prevention Committee and West Suburban Council on Homelessness meetings.